 Free writing stimulates the flow of ideas and is useful in overcoming a person's fear of writing or reluctance to put pen to paper.
 It may produce interesting ideas that are worth investigating further.

 Focused free writing is a form of free writing that is related to a specific word, idea, or theme.
 This type of writing isn't completely "free", since the mind needs to be pulled back to the key idea if it wanders too far.
 It may be more useful in generating new writing ideas, however.

 Remember Your Dreams

 It's important that a writer records what happened in a dream as soon as they wake up if they want to receive inspiration for writing.
 Memories of dreams quickly dissipate once we waken.
-Paper and a pen should be kept beside the bed for the best chance at retaining a dream memory.
-This enables a person to record their dream before they get out of bed.
+Paper and a pen should be kept beside the bed for the best chance of retaining a memory.
+This enables a person to record the details of their dream before they get out of bed.

 Some people can't remember their dreams.
 People in this situation may be helped if they tell themselves that they are going to remember their dreams shortly before they fall asleep.
-This strategy may eventually help their dream recall if it's repeated every night.
+This strategy may eventually improve their dream recall if it's repeated every night.
+It has helped me.

 Keep a Writing Notebook or Journal

 A writer should always have quick access to a notebook in order to record their thoughts, ideas, and observations.
 Scraps of paper work too, but I find that these tend to get lost.
 A notebook is useful for some of the activities described below.

 - Record observations, facts, quotations, or questions that you find especially interesting or that you want to investigate.

 - Makes sketches, diagrams, drawings, and charts as well as written notes.
 Graphics don't have to be great works of art.
 Their purpose is to store information or to help you explore your ideas.